• Skip to primary navigation

 • If you don't have a pasta machine, working with one dough piece at a time, roll out the dough using a rolling pin until you have a very thin sheet.
 Next, roll the sheet into a "log", and finally, cut the noodles to the desired width.

-• If using a pasta machine, I suggest rolling the pasta starting from 0 and going to #6 as the final setting so the noodles don't end up being too thin.
+• If using a pasta machine, I suggest rolling the pasta starting from 0 (or #1 depending on your pasta machine brand) and going to #6 (or #7) as the final setting, so the noodles don't end up being too thick or too thin.

 • If you want to make homemade alkaline ramen noodles for this soup instead, click over here to get that recipe.